dzangolab/generator-dzangolab-iac/generators/do-swarm-managers/templates/do-swarm-managers/README.md

 # DigitalOcean swarm managers

-One or multiple DigitalOcean droplets, configured as managers nodes to be attached to a Docker Swarm.
+Provisions one or more DigitalOcean droplets to be used as Docker swarm worker nodes.

+The droplets are not joined to a Docker swarm.
+This is expected to be handled by an Ansible playbook.

 ## Requirements